DylanMunyard/dylan-blog/docs/what-have-they-done-to-my-little-archi-boi.md

 Creates an 8G disk. `-f raw` is the file format.
 I found `raw` the most reliable.
 Other formats like `cow` (copy-on-write) would appear as an almost 0B disk in Arch, I assume which is caused by how the cow format works by only writing changed bytes.

-!!! tip
+!!! tip "Adding Disk Space"

-    You can resize the file with:  `qemu-img resize -f raw arch.cow +4G` adds an extra 4G to the disk image.
+    Stop QEMU and add space to the virtual disk: `qemu-img resize -f raw arch.cow +4G`

+    Then run QEMU with -cdrom to enter the installation process.

+    Run `fdisk /dev/sda` then type these commands:

+    `e` > `3` > `<enter>` `w`

+    Then resize the partition:

+    `e2fsck -f /dev/sda3` (press `y` to fix errors, if any)

+    `resize2fs /dev/sda3`

+    Then reboot back into Arch, and resume installing gdm

+`systemctl enable gdm && systemctl start gdm` will start GDM, and the graphical user interface now appears

 ## Install Arch
 Run `qemu-system-x86_64 -boot menu=on -cdrom archlinux-2024.04.01-x86_64.iso -drive file=arch.cow,format=raw -m 4G -accel kvm -cpu host`